Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    For more information, see [Enable the Push Notifications Capability](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
    2. To configuring APNS certificate, register app on Apple developer account and generate server certificate.
    For more information, see [Establishing a Certificate-Based Connection to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns?language=objc).
-   3. Verify that APNS server certificate is configured in the Campaign instance.
+   3. Verify that the APNS server certificate is configured in the Campaign instance.
-   4. Verify this by clicking Campaign -> Administrator -> Channels -> Mobile App (AEP SDK).
-Launch mobile app and ensuring that _iOS certficate with filename *.pem is successfully uploaded_.
+   4. Verify this by clicking _Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_.
+Select the mobile app from the list and verify that push channel settings status for iOS is _iOS certficate with filename *.pem is successfully uploaded_.

    ![alt text](https://github.com/shivam-tomar-sde/aep-sdks-documentation/blob/push-troubleshooting-document/.gitbook/assets/campaign_ios_cert_configured.png "Configured push certificate in Campaign.")